kennywong524/kennywong524.github.io/projects/readme.md

 *Skills: Deep Learning · Long Short-term Memory (LSTM) · Recurrent Neural Networks (RNN) · Sentiment Analysis · Machine Learning · Dashboarding*

+### 👾 2-D Tile-based World Generator
+- Designed and implemented a randomly generated 2D tile-based world exploration engine taking in user-inputted seeds with integrated avatar interactivity and scalable features
+- Developed a dynamic route feature, which deployed monsters on certain tiles and displayed paths from them to the user, enhancing the user’s ability to choose the optimal pathway.
+- Implemented A “Heads Up Display” (HUD) that provides additional information that maybe useful to the user.
+At the bare minimum, this should include Text that describes the tile currently under the mouse pointer.

+*Skills: Java · Data Structures & Algorithms*

+### 📧 Spam Email Classifier using Logistic Regression
+- Built a Spam Email Classifier utilizing linear regression and logistic regression models, employing GridSearchCV for hyperparameter tuning to optimize model performance and One hot encoding feature engineering to improve predictive accuracy
+- Obtained a model accuracy to 90% using the test set; achieved an AUC of 85%

+*Skills: Python · Pandas · EDA · Jupyter Notebook · GridSearchCV · OHE · Feature Engineering · Seaborn · NumPy*

 ### 🍿 Movie Classification with Machine Learning
 - This is my first data science project using the [*datascience*](https://www.data8.org/datascience/) package, the proprietary Python library developed by UC Berkeley.
 - Built a *k-nearest-neighbors algorithm* which classifies movie genre based on the number of times chosen words appear in the screenplay.